 Where to Eat Near Itsukushima Shrine

-There’s no shortage of restaurants serving tasty local fare around Miyajima Village.
-We ate at Tori-I, which had good, affordable seafood despite its prime location in the most touristy area of the island.
-It also seemed to be massively popular with domestic visitors, which is always a good sign.
-If you go there, try their fantastic grilled oysters.
+There’s no shortage of restaurants around Miyajima Village.
+We had lunch at Torii, which had good, affordable seafood, even though it’s located in the most touristy area of the island.

-If sea-food isn’t your cup of tea, there are plenty of other restaurants in the surrounding area.
+It also seemed to be massively popular with domestic visitors, which is always a good sign in our book.
+If you go there, try their awesome grilled oysters.
+If seafood isn’t your cup of tea, there are plenty of other restaurants in the surrounding area.

 See Also

-The best things to see and do on Miyajima Island, Japan
+The Best Things to See and Do on Miyajima Island, Japan

-The best things to do in Okayama, capital of Japan’s “Land of Sunshine”
+The Best Things to Do in Okayama, Capital of Japan’s “Land of Sunshine”